PseudoDevs/IamGhost/bbmd1.md

-Last updated: 2024-04-13 18:27:12
+Last updated: 2024-04-13 18:27:46
-Random Quote: Some people wander around their whole lives looking for a way out, but there’s only one path and it leads you ever deeper. -
+Random Quote: I don't want to die, I've only kissed one boy so far. - Missy